St. Regis Chicago: Amenities and restaurants

 Floor 47 is the dedicated private residential amenity floor with an outdoor pool, spa, golf lounge, wine closet, and fitness center.
 In addition, residents have shared access to all of the St. Regis Hotel amenities, including the St. Regis Spa and in-room dining.

 The St. Regis Chicago has two restaurants owned and operated by Lettuce Entertain You Restaurants.
 Miru, a Japanese-inspired eatery, is located on the 11th floor of the central massing.
 In addition to its interior dining room, Miru has a small sushi bar and a large, north-facing outdoor terrace.
 In March 2024, Evan Funke's Tuscan-inspired Tre Dita opened in the St. Regis Chicago.
 The name of Tre Dita, an Italian steakhouse, is a reference to the building's three masses and the fact that "three fingers is the proper measurement for a bistecca Fiorentina".

 Reception

+The St. Regis, designed by Studio Gang Architects, built in 2020.

 Edward Keegan of Crain's Chicago Business praised the design of the building, calling it "second only to Hancock in the gracefulness in its silhouette" and a "proud and soaring thing".
 However, he also criticized several engineering choices, notably the execution of the tower's blow-through floors.
 Blair Kamin of the Chicago Tribune wrote that the tower's height, waterfront location, and design had "redrawn Chicago's skyline", describing the massing as "stacks of tapering, truncated pyramids that alternate between right-side-up and upside-down".
 The design has also been likened to sculptor Constantin Brâncuși's Endless Column.